-Claire McDade, Project Manager
+Anne Dyer, Project Manager

-I also love hearing the amazing feedback from those who have been positively impacted through their experiences of volunteering with us and those supporting our ventures too.
+I also love hearing the amazing feedback from those who have been positively impacted through their experiences of volunteering with us or supporting our ventures.
 It is great to work and learn with so many interesting people, and so many of those who do so voluntarily as well.
 It is a real honour to serve my own community and work with Skylark IX and her story of bravery, empowerment and resilience.

-Jason Bradley, Boatbuilding Project Manager
+Jae Bradley, Boatbuilding Project Lead

 My connection to community boatbuilding is very personal.
 After recovering from a prolonged period of illness I was fortunate enough to take part in a woodworking course run by The GalGael Trust which then led directly to boatbuilding and the work I now do.
 I’ve benefitted from and seen first-hand how projects like Skylark can help the individuals who participate in them and the communities which surround those people.